CARRS-Q strengthens its research capabilities by:

 |20/08/2017||Bundaberg Road Safety Expo

-CARRS-Q will be exhibiting at this event organised by Queensland Police Bundaberg District Patrol Group:
+CARRS-Q exhibited at this event organised by Queensland Police Bundaberg District Patrol Group:

 10am-4pm – Bundaberg PCYC, 1 Civic Avenue, Bundaberg